violabs/picard/.ai/working/Specification.md

 Webhooks is a list of webhooks and the affected resources and operations.

-MutatingWebhook describes an admission webhook and the resources and operations it applies to.
+ValidatingWebhook describes an admission webhook and the resources and operations it applies to.

 webhooks.admissionReviewVersions ([]string), required